dan-leo/masters/thesis/v5/output.md

 Outdoors we have GSM/GPRS, NB-IoT, SigFox, LoRaWAN

-## Terrestrial vs satellite localization

-TDoA, ToF, Aoa, RSSI, are all land-based techniques for pinpointing the location of an endpoint.
-They require real-time clocks accurate to the millionth of a second as well as expensive gateway hardware.
-Depending on the frequencies, wireless network and modulation, one can get different ranges.
-This is useful for the indoors.

-Unfortunately, one has to sacrifice range for accuracy.

-Satellites, on the other hand are in stable LEO or geostationary orbits and a constellation of satellites can keep in constant synchronization using atom clocks .
-One retains accuracy, even over long distances due to the ultra high precision of the clocks.
-This is useful for the outdoors.

-Besides having the ability to measure RSSI which seems quite standard in wireless networks, NB-IoT is also lucky to have the benefits re-using the Timing-Advance (TDoA) hardware when upgrading cellphone towers with the capability.
-This means that one can reasonably approximate the position of an endpoint to within a 1000m.

 ## The indoor-outdoor realm

 This is considered to be a third realm which is hard to get a wireless technology / localization to work well in both.